xanderhits/imagedata-api/README.md

 In test/development modes, exceptions will be output as HTML in the browser including stacktrace.
 In acceptance/production modes, a user-friendly JSON will be shown.

+Errors are logged with a certain level (debug, info, warning, error and so forth).
+Depending on the deployment config (`conf/configure_modes.php`) we can set the minimum log level.
+Errors are written to `php://stderr`.

 ## DTAP ##
 `conf/config.{deploymentType}.php` is included based on the deployment mode (if it exists).
 Other DTAP-specific settings are set in `conf/configure_modes.php` (logs enabled, log levels and debug mode).